 When we asked our influencers about their initial contact with brands, their responses were varied:

 “Up until a few weeks ago I used to deal with brands directly but right now I have a representative who takes care of talking to brands and negotiating with them.”

 “Usually, proposals come directly from the brands but a few times it’s been through agencies which specialize in that.”

 “There’s a bit of everything: brands which look for you directly, agencies that know you and propose your profile to a client … it varies depending on the brand and the product.”

-Once you’ve contacted the influencer you want to work with, there’s a couple of considerations that you might want to put in writing:
+Once you’ve contacted the influencer you want to work with, there’s a couple of things to consider putting in writing: